-Editor's message: After completing a disciplinary investigation and implementing disciplinary proceedings, the employer must make a decision on whether or not it is appropriate to take any disciplinary action against the employee.
-If it decides that disciplinary action is required, it must decide on the appropriate penalty.
+Editor's message: After completing a disciplinary investigation and implementing disciplinary proceedings, you have to make a decision on whether or not it is appropriate to take any disciplinary action against the employee.
+If you decide that disciplinary action is required, you must decide on the appropriate penalty.

-When deciding on an appropriate disciplinary penalty, there may be a difficult balance for the employer to strike between acting consistently with previous cases and taking proper account of any mitigating factors.
+When deciding on an appropriate disciplinary penalty, there may be a difficult balance to strike between acting consistently with previous cases within your organisation and taking proper account of any mitigating factors.